 There are cognitive benefits directly associated with work-based education.
 Problem solving, teamwork, learning in context, and active participation of students in their own learning occurs when students get a chance to learn and use skills in a well-designed work experience.
-Through integration of practice into education in which what is being learned will be used, work-based education bridges the cognitive gap between school and work.
+By incorporating education into real-world situations in which what is being learned will be used, work-based education bridges the cognitive gap between school and work.
 Additionally, work-based education motivates students by showing them how skills are used in real-world settings and how their success can depend on learning particular skills.
-An assessment of "Application of Learned Tools," "Application of New Tools", and "Confidence in Learning New Tools" are shown in Table 4, Table 5, and Table 6 respectively; followed by figures 2, 3, and 4.
+An assessment of "Application of Learned Tools," "Application of New Tools", and "Confidence in Learning New Tools" are shown in Figures 2, 3, and 4 respectively.